VidCRAFT3: Camera, Object, and Lighting Control for Image-to-Video Generation: Experiments

-\textbf{Representation of Lighting Direction.} We compare \textit{Fourier Embedding} \cite{mildenhall2021nerf} and \textit{SH Encoding} for representation of lighting direction.
-The resulting lighting embeddings are fed to the Lighting Cross-Attn branch.
-As shown in Table \ref{tab:ablation_lighting_representation}, SH Encoding outperforms Fourier Embedding across all metrics on VLD.
-We attribute these gains to the smooth, rotation-aware angular basis of SH, which provides a more stable and geometry-consistent signal for lighting than Fourier features. \textit{For more results, please refer to the supplementary materials.}
+We compare \textit{Fourier Embedding}~\cite{mildenhall2021nerf} and \textit{SH Encoding} for representing lighting direction.
+The resulting lighting embeddings are fed to the Lighting Cross-Attn.
+As shown in Table~\ref{tab:ablation_lighting_representation}, SH Encoding outperforms Fourier Embedding across all metrics on VLD.
+We attribute these gains to the smooth, rotation-aware angular basis of SH, which provides a more stable and geometry-consistent signal for lighting than Fourier features. \textit{For more results, please refer to the supplementary material.}